mersocarlin/mersocarlin.com/posts/2020-05-25-atomic-money-from-a-spreadsheet-to-a-side-project.md

 ---
 title: 'Atomic Money - from a spreadsheet to a side project'
-excerpt: "After tracking my expenses in a spreadsheet for some time, I decided to take one step further and create my own expense tracking app: meet the Atomic Money App."
+excerpt: 'After tracking my expenses in a spreadsheet for some time, I decided to take one step further and create my own expense tracking app: meet the Atomic Money App.'
 coverImageUrl: '/assets/blog/atomic-money-from-a-spreadsheet-to-a-side-project-cover.jpg'
 date: '2020-05-27T00:00:00.000Z'
 author: